James Bjorken: Work

-Bjorken was also among the first to point out to the phenomena of jet quenching in heavy ion collisions in 1982.
+Bjorken was also among the first to point out the phenomena of jet quenching in heavy ion collisions in 1982.

 Richard Feynman subsequently reformulated this concept into the parton model, used to understand the quark composition of hadrons at high energies.
 The predictions of Bjorken scaling were confirmed in the early late 1960s electroproduction experiments at SLAC, in which quarks were seen for the first time.
 The general idea, with small logarithmic modifications, is explained in quantum chromodynamics by "asymptotic freedom".

 Bjorken co-authored, with Sidney Drell, a classic companion volume textbook on relativistic quantum mechanics and quantum fields.

+Personal life and death

+In 1967, Bjorken married Joan Goldthwaite; they had two children and were married until her death in 1983.
+He lived in Sky Londa, California.

+Bjorken died from melanoma at a care facility in Redwood City, California, on August 6, 2024 at the age of 90.